remimikalsen/snapfile.me/README.md

 With SnapFile.me, you upload a file and get a single-use download link back.
 The provided link is valid for a limited amount of time.
 You can share the link, or use it yourself, but once you have downloaded the file, it's deleted.

-SnapFile.me is anonymous, but still limits your usage through hashing your IP and storing it in the SnapFile.me database in order to maintain an upload quota per IP.
+SnapFile.me is anonymous, but still limits usage through hashing the client IP and storing it in the SnapFile.me database.
 Quotas, quota renewal, uploaded file expiration and much more can be customized.

+SnapFile.me doesnt' by itself encrypt traffic, but it's easy enouth to put it behind a reverse proxy like Nginx or Traefik.
+SnapFile.me will read the X-Forwarded-For headers to get the origining client's IP address.

+SnapFile.me doesn't by itself encrypt the data at rest, but you may encrypt the uploads directory (ecryptfs) or the entire volume the directory is on (Luks) if you wish to increase security somewhat.
+Files do however have a very short life on the server.

 ## How does it work?